arafato/50-Shades-of-Lambda/README.md

 <a name="contribute"/>
 ### How can I contribute?
 Currently, we are collecting use cases.
-Everybody can contribute and submit links to blog posts, Github or any other location that is publicly available.
-Have a look at our [current collection](https://github.com/arafato/50-Shades-of-Lambda/blob/master/orga/shades-ideas.md) and send us a pull request.
-Everybody whose contribution is featured in the book will get listed as contributor in the final edition of the book.
+Everybody can contribute and submit links to blog posts, Github or any other location that is publicly available. **Have a look at our [current collection](https://github.com/arafato/50-Shades-of-Lambda/blob/master/orga/shades-ideas.md) and send us a pull request.
+Everybody whose contribution is featured in the book will get listed as contributor in the final edition of the book.**

-Currently, we are organizing contributions by the following categories:
+We are organizing contributions by the following categories:
 - Infrastructure Management and Automation
 - Logging and Monitoring
 - Mobile